Longyearbyen: 21st century

 The Norwegian side of Svalbard in January 2021 announced its plans to phase out all the coal mining activities on the island.
 On 30 June 2025 the Mine 7, the last Norwegian coal mine in Svalbard, was closed, though the mine in Barentsburg continued operation.

-Following the 2022 Russian invasion into Ukraine, Longyearbyen and the Svalbard island became an important geopolitical location for Russia and NATO.
-The relative proximity of Svalbard to the Kola Peninsula, an important Russian port housing its nuclear-armed naval fleet, and its strategic location for Western intelligence, which potentially mean it can become a target of Russia.
+Following the 2022 Russian invasion into Ukraine, Longyearbyen and the Svalbard island became an important geopolitical location for Russia and NATO, due to the relative proximity of Svalbard to the Kola Peninsula, an important Russian port housing its nuclear-armed naval fleet, and its strategic location for Western intelligence, which potentially means it can become a target of Russia.
 In 2022 Russian trawlers were spotted as they severed an undersea communications cable that connected mainland Norway to Svalbard.
 In May 2025 Britain's foreign secretary, David Lammy, arrived in Svalbard to promote "close defence and intelligence ties with Norway and mutual efforts to track hostile activity in the Arctic".